MVV Energie AG

 By registering for the Newsletter, you agree to receive information about the latest products, offers and news at MVV Energie in the form of an electronic newsletter.

 If you provide us with your e-mail address, we will first send you a validation link.
 Please click this link to be included in the Newsletter mailing list.
 Any data you give in addition to your e-mail address is provided on a voluntary basis.
 This may serve, for example, to clarify your form of address or to select the type of Newsletter.
 In addition, you agree that the following information is collected each time a newsletter is sent: Registration for the newsletter mailing, sending the mailing, opening the mailing, click within the mailing.
-Your data will be passed on to DYMATRIX CONSULTING GROUP GmbH, Stuttgart for processing purposes.
+Your data will be passed on to our communications service providers for these processing purposes.
 You can at all times and at no expense withdraw your consent with effect for the future.
 To do this, please click either on the deregistration link at the end of each electronic newsletter or send a brief message to kontakt@. mvv.de

 If you deregister, you will no longer receive our Newsletter in future.
 Upon deregistration, we delete the data provided for that purpose from our system, unless other forms of data processing are legitimate.